-Contributions to the University's deferred compensation plans under Section 457(b) and 457(f) of the United States Internal Revenue Code are carried at fair value as a component of assets held as trustee or agent, with an equal and offsetting obligation to pay the employees as a component of trust and agency obligations on the Consolidated Statements of Financial Position.
+Contributions to the University's deferred compensation plans under Section 457(b) and 457(f) of the Internal Revenue Code are carried at fair value as a component of assets held as trustee or agent, with an equal and offsetting obligation to pay the employees as a component of trust and agency obligations on the Consolidated Statements of Financial Position.
+While employee accounts remain active, the University is not currently utilizing the Section 457(f) plan.